 However, there is another concern.
 If the priest or deacon lifts the book and says ‘This is’, it can suggest that he is talking about the book itself.
 In fact, he is talking about the Word of God - which is alive and active.
 The words at the end of the readings are announcing a great event.
 They are telling us that God has spoken; that Christ is present.
 We respond ‘Thanks be to God’, or ‘Praise to you, Lord Jesus Christ’ which is our acknowledgement that what we have heard is, indeed, the Word of God.
-For more about the Word of the Lord, see ‘Verbum Domini’ by Benedict XVI, available to download as a pdf file.
+For more about the Word of the Lord, see ‘Verbum Domini’ by Benedict XVI.

 The Gloria and the Creed

 We will also notice some changes in the Gloria and the Creed.
 In fact, there is not a great deal of change in the new words that we will pray, so care will be needed to ensure that we do not slip into the old texts!